 What Is Your Definition of Success?
 (A Tougher Question than You Think)

-What your definition of success is, is actually your key to finding it.
-So how do you define “success”?
-You might want to gloss over this question (and post) – and if so, I understand.
+Now I understand that you might want to gloss over this question (and post) – and if so, I understand.

-You may have come to this blog for concrete information about how to improve your financial life, get a good credit score or make smarter investments.
+You may have come to this blog for concrete information about how to improve your financial life, get a high credit score or make smarter investments.
 And you might not be interested in some ethereal discussion that doesn’t put dollars in your pocket today.
 If that’s how you’re feeling…great.
 You’re the one I mainly wrote this for.
 I really hope you stay with me.

 Why?